Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/README.md

 # Slicer Icon Templates

 This directory contains two simple templates for new Slicer Icons.
 Each version contains a vector element to indicate perimeter padding which should be removed before saving final work.
-When designing a new icon for 3D Slicer, please consult Slicer's Visual Icon Design Guidelines.
+When designing a new icon for 3D Slicer, please consult Slicer's Icon Design Guidelines which can be found at the link below.

 Links to useful information and resources:
+* Slicer's Icon Design Guidelines can be found in:
+  * Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md
 * Slicer's Palette can be found in:
   * GPL format: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.gpl,
   * CSV format: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.csv, and